venuraon/covid/README.md

 # covid
-Working on a visualization dashboard
+Working on EDA and a data visualization dashboard